 Festina Lente: Make Haste Slowly

-We’re in such a hurry to get on to the next stage that we forget to savor the now.
-To be honest does all this hurrying and pushing really get us ahead?
-We can push all we want, but babies don’t start talking or walking any earlier.
-We can’t rush our kids through basic math and into algebra with good results.
+You can push all you want, but babies don’t start talking or walking any earlier.
+You can’t rush your kids through basic math and into algebra with good results.

-In our haste to move faster, get farther, and hurry to the next level we miss the beauty that surrounds us.
-We also forget that a classical education is more than just a checklist of to-do’s.
-It’s about mastery, beauty, virtue, and truth.A classical education is about more than just a checklist of to-do's.Click To Tweet
+In your haste to move faster, get farther, and hurry to the next level you miss the beauty that surrounds you.
+You forget that classical education is more than just a checklist of to-dos.

-When we rush through life and our homeschool, we’re not able to savor the beauty of the moment.
-We’re too busy pushing to get the next task finished to enjoy the just completed task.
+When you rush through life and our homeschool, you’re not able to savor the beauty of the moment.
+You’re too busy pushing to get the next task finished to enjoy the task you just completed.

 Let me ask you a few questions.